Travelling up the East Coast of Australia is one of the worlds most popular backpacking routes – but what’s the best way to tackle it?

-And finally in 2018 Greyhound launched the new Greyhound WHIMit bus passes – which offer unlimited travel across the entire Greyhound network valid from 7 day up to an entire year depending on the pass you choose – including backtracking and even their routes to/from the Red Centre!
+The first is the Greyhound WHIMit bus passes – which offers unlimited travel across the entire Greyhound network valid from 7 days to 3 months depending on the pass you choose – including backtracking and even their routes to/from the Red Centre!

 This is perfect for those who aren’t sure of their plans but who have a set time frame in which to travel.

 Price wise it really depends on your length of travel:

 - 15 Day Greyhound WHIMIT Pass = $349